Multichannel audio Part 2

 Dolby E is a proprietary system developed by Dolby Labs to overcome many of the issues that engineers face when trying to use any of the aforementioned systems for broadcasting multichannel audio.
 Dolby E is an encode/decode system for transporting up to eight channels of digital audio over any two-channel digital link of 16-bit depth for 5.1 audio and 20 bits for the full eight channels.
 Besides the audio channels, it also carries metadata and time code.

 Once a program is finished, its surround-sound 5.1 mix is encoded to Dolby E along with metadata about the audio tracks, including dialnorm, dynamic control and downmixing.
-With a complete broadcast audio chain, this metadata will be passed through to the audio processor and to the home DTV receiver.
+Traveling through the complete broadcast audio chain, this metadata will be passed on to the audio processor and to the home DTV receiver.
 By encoding every program with Dolby E, each one would have its own audio parameters adjusted in the audio chain whenever it played on-air.

 Once encoded, the Dolby E signal will pass through the complete distribution chain from videotape or server to satellite up/down link through the broadcast facility, including the master control switcher, and then be decoded back to its original 5.1 channels on three AES3 outputs, which are then connected to the on-air audio processor.